ryosuke0920/Haidoku/README.md

 https://chrome.google.com/webstore/detail/search-dictionary-faster/oagfpnomdjhbokfdhndphgepbbcbkbdf

 ## Summary
-When I read a foreign language web site, it's boring to search  word I don't know.
-I made this tool to search smoothly.
-Select text, it's displayed that the meaning and some links to search the text.
-There is also a function to support word review.
+When you read a foreign language website, this supports to search words.
+When you select a word, Widget is displayed that show the meaning of the word and show some links to search the word.
+There is also a function to save history and support word review.

 ## Description
-### Link list
+### Widget
-When you select a text, Link list is displayed.
-Link list is list of your favorite dictionary sites.
-If you click the link, you can move to that site immediately and view the search results, so there is no work of copying or opening the site with new tabs.
-When ESC key is pressed or mouse is clicked outside the area of Link list, Link list is closed.
-You can change Link list to small icon button, also change display mode to automatic or manual.
+When you select some words on the website, Widget is displayed.
+When ESC key is pressed or mouse is clicked outside the area of Widget, it closes Widget.
+On the setting screen, you can change small icon button instead of Widget, and also change Widget layout.
+On context menu(right click), you can change display way either automatic or manual.

-### Context menu(right click)
+### Links
-Link list is also displayed in the context menu.
-So you can use without changing your experience.
-And you can change display mode to automatic or manual in here.
+When click a link in Widget, it opens the website to search the word selected.
+You can customize these links to your favorite website.
+The links are also displayed on context menu(right click).

 ### Wiktionary linkage
-Wiktionary is a dictionary site made by volunteer.
-When you select a text, The text is searched by Wiktinary and the description is displayed.
+Wiktionary is a dictionary website made by volunteers.
+When you select some word, it's sent to Wiktinary for search and the description is displayed.

-### Make Link list
-On the Setting screen you have to make your Link list.
-Generaly you have to find out URLs and search parameters, but I already found out major site URLs and search parameters.
-It's prepared in this tool.
-So you can use this tool immediately.

-### History
+### History, Find weak point
-On the Setting screen you can watch history.
-A word with a high number of searches is that your understanding is not sufficient although it is used frequently.
-You should study it intensively.
-To find the word efficiently, a function is built in to aggregate search counts.
+On the setting screen you can view history.
+The word with a high number of searches is that used frequently, and you don't remember well.
+To find the word efficiently, there is a function(Find weak point) to aggregate search counts.

-### About preset URLs
+### About link edit
-URLs and search parameters of the following sites are prepared.
-If these specifications are changed by the site administrator, we need to change too.
-If you want to add some URLs, please email me.
-There may be people who need it too.
+Generally you have to find out URLs and search parameters, but I already found out major website URLs and search parameters.
+So immediately you can use it, if you are not familiar with internet technology.
+If these specifications are changed by the website administrator, we also need to change.
+If you want to add some URLs, please request me.
+There is probably another people who need it too.

 * Google (Image, Videos, Translate)
 * Bing (Image, Videos)